 - Support the religious education program among colleagues and students through curricular and co-curricular programs.

-- Acquaint themselves with the religiously pluralistic nature of the HKIS community (students, parents, teachers, and staff) and exhibit an interest in and respect for these religious traditions.
+- Acquaint themselves with the religiously diverse nature of the HKIS community (students, parents, teachers, and staff) and exhibit an interest in and respect for these religious traditions.

 - Participate in HKIS spiritual growth opportunities.